How to Make Dry Pork Moist Again (Save the Day at Your Cookout!)

 Step 1.

-Take out the pork loin, while it is at room temperature and cut them into thin slices.
+Bring the pork loin to room temperature and cut it into thin slices.

 Step 2.

-Heat 2 cups of broth in a pan and add the slices of pork.
-Then cook the meat on one side for 2-3 minutes and on the other side for another 2-3 minutes.
+Heat 2 cups of broth in a pan and add the pork slices.
+Then, cook the meat on one side for 2-3 minutes and on the other side for another 2-3 minutes.

 Step 3.

-Cover the pan with a lid, and on low heat, let the pork loin simmer in the pan for a short period.
-Do this until the pork is moist.
+Cover the pan with a lid, and cook the pork loin briefly on low heat until moist.

 Step 4.

-Take out the meat and put a bit of barbecue sauce on it.
-This step will also help to moisten the pork loin.
+Remove the meat and add a bit of barbecue sauce.
+This step will also help moisten the pork loin.

-If you plan on making pulled pork from scratch, make sure you have an internal temp of 204°F before pulling it from the smoker.
+If you plan on making pulled pork from scratch, make sure the internal temperature is 204°F before pulling it from the smoker.

 Step 1.

-Take out the overcooked pork loin, while it is at room temperature and cut them into thin slices.
+Take out the overcooked pork loin while it is at room temperature and cut it into thin slices.

 Step 2.

-Heat the liquid in a pan for some minutes and then add the pork loin.
+Heat the liquid in a pan for some minutes, then add the pork loin.

 Step 3.

-Cook the meat on both sides for about 3 minutes on low heat while basting the meat with a water-based baste.
+Cook the meat on both sides for about 3 minutes on low heat, basting it with a water-based baste.

-Cover the pan with a tight light, and let it simmer till moist.
-A gas/electric pressure cooker can also be used to do simmer the meat.
+Cover the pan with a tight lid and let it simmer until moist.
+A gas/electric pressure cooker can also simmer the meat.

 Our Favorite Ways to Use Pork

-Now that the overcooked smoked pork loin is moist, you can use them in different ways.
-The pork loin can be used in soups like pho and ramen/noodle soups.
+Now that the overcooked smoked pork loin is moist, you can use it differently.
+For example, it can be used in pho and ramen/noodle soups.

 Some of our favorite ways to use leftover pork loin and pulled pork can be used as filling in pulled pork tacos, empanadas, dumplings, and pork sandwiches.